-Although there are a range of practical options you can help them with (such as registering to re-take their A-Levels, or seeking out further work experience), one of the most important things to remember is that results day will be incredibly difficult for them, so the best thing you can do is give them emotional support.
+Although there are a range of practical options you can help them with (such as registering to resit A-Levels or seeking out further work experience), the most important thing to remember is that the rejection will likely be very difficult for them.
+The best thing you can do now is to give them emotional support.

 Receiving rejections from Medical Schools will be tough for your child, so they’ll need your support.

 Remind them that the Medicine application process is incredibly competitive, with application numbers currently rising each year and only a limited number of places available, so lots of other applicants will be in the same situation.

 Just because they have been rejected this time, this doesn’t mean that they aren’t good enough.
 Assure them that they still have plenty of options available to them.

 If your child didn’t get into Medicine this year, there are several options available to them.
 You can find out more in this blog.